-Formed in Torquay, Devon, in 1969, out of the ashes of the trio The Empty Vessels (originally known as The Torinoes, later briefly being renamed Tanglewood in 1969), which had been formed by Wishbone Ash's founding member and creative force Martin Turner (lead vocalist, and bass guitar) in 1963 and complemented by Steve Upton (drums and percussion) in 1966.
+Formed in Torquay, Devon in 1969 out of the ashes of the trio The Empty Vessels (originally known as The Torinoes, later briefly being renamed Tanglewood in 1969), which had been formed by Wishbone Ash's founding member and creative force Martin Turner (lead vocals and bass guitar) in 1963 and complemented by Steve Upton (drums and percussion) in 1966.
 Wishbone Ash formed when Martin Turner and Steve Upton set up auditions for a guitarist and subsequently ended up with two guitarists because they could not decide between the two.
 So as a result, guitarists/vocalists Andy Powell and Ted Turner completed the original Wishbone Ash line-up.
-In 1974, Ted Turner left the band, and was replaced by Laurie Wisefield.[9]
+In 1974 Ted Turner left the band, and was replaced by Laurie Wisefield.[9]
 The band continued on with strong critical and commercial success until 1980.
-There followed line-ups featuring former bass players from King Crimson (John Wetton), Uriah Heep (Trevor Bolder), and Trapeze (Mervyn Spence).
+There followed line-ups featuring former bass players from King Crimson (John Wetton), Uriah Heep (Trevor Bolder) and Trapeze (Mervyn Spence).
 Wisefield left in 1985.
 In 1987, however, the original line-up reunited for several albums – Nouveau Calls, Here to Hear and Strange Affair – until 1990, when Upton quit the band.
 After Martin Turner was replaced in 1991, the band recorded The Ash Live in Chicago, before Ted Turner left in 1993.[9]
 This left Andy Powell as the sole remaining original founding member of Wishbone Ash to continue the band on into the future.

 Wishbone Ash was formed in October 1969 by bass guitarist Martin Turner and drummer Steve Upton.
-When Tanglewood's original guitarist, Martin's brother Glenn Turner left the trio and returned to his native Devon, their manager, Miles Copeland III advertised for a guitar player and also for a keyboard player.
+When Tanglewood's original guitarist, Martin's brother Glenn Turner, left the trio and returned to his native Devon, their manager, Miles Copeland III advertised for a guitar player and also for a keyboard player.
 After an extensive search for a guitarist, the band could not decide between the final two candidates, Andy Powell and Ted Turner (no relation to Martin).
 It was suggested that they try both guitar players "just to see what it sounds like".
 Differing from the twin lead sound of Southern rock pioneer The Allman Brothers Band, Wishbone Ash included strong elements of progressive rock, and also of folk and classical music.
 After the band members wrote several suggested band names on two sheets of paper, Martin Turner picked one word from each list – 'Wishbone' and 'Ash'.

 In early 1970, the band secured an opening spot for Deep Purple.
 Its guitarist, Ritchie Blackmore, later recommended Wishbone Ash to producer Derek Lawrence, as well as helping them secure a record deal with Decca/MCA Records.
 The band's debut album, Wishbone Ash, was released in December 1970.
 One year later, the group released Pilgrimage.
 The band peaked commercially in 1972 with Argus, their highest placed entry in the UK Albums Chart (#3).[9]
 The album was voted by the readers of Sounds as the "best rock album of the year", also "Top British Album" (Melody Maker).
 The band were getting international acclaim for their live performances as they gained popularity around the world.

 The band had now begun to play major arenas as headliners.
 Wishbone Four (1973) was the band's first record without producer Derek Lawrence, as the band decided to produce the album themselves.
 In December 1973, the band released a double live album, Live Dates.
 There was an album released called Wishbone Ash Live in Memphis, which was a promo to FM radio stations but never sold in stores.
 Not long after, guitarist Ted Turner left the band.
-After replacing Turner with guitarist Laurie Wisefield (ex-Home), the band relocated to the US and recorded There's the Rub (1974).[9]Locked In (1976), produced by Tom Dowd, saw the band moving towards US soft-rock territory and the group began touring with a keyboard player.
+After replacing Turner with guitarist Laurie Wisefield (ex-Home), the band relocated to the US and recorded There's the Rub (1974).[9]Locked In (1976), produced by Tom Dowd, saw the band moving towards US soft-rock territory and the group began touring with a keyboard player, Graham Maitland.

 1976's New England returned to the traditional Wishbone Ash style.
 Front Page News (1977) was the band's last album of this period that was recorded in the US.
 In 1978, after years of experimental albums, the band decided to return to its roots with No Smoke Without Fire, the first to be produced by Derek Lawrence since Argus in 1972.
 The album contained mainly songs written by Laurie Wisefield and Martin Turner.
 The band spent six months making the next album, Just Testing which was released in February 1980.
 Pressured by MCA to make more commercial music, Andy Powell, Laurie Wisefield and Steve Upton expressed to bassist/vocalist Martin Turner that they planned to recruit a lead singer / frontman, thus restricting Martin Turner's duties to bass guitar only.[citation needed] Turner felt unable to support such plans and described the position he was being put in as "untenable".
 Following a band meeting at his house, Martin Turner parted company with the band.
 Ironically, the band never recruited the proposed frontman and Turner, in his 2012 autobiography, described the situation as "constructive dismissal".
 However this was not a view held by the rest of the remaining band members or the then management.